FutureNHS/platform/README.md

 - [prettier](https://prettier.io)
 - [eslint](https://eslint.org/)

-Note: Prettier formats all relevent code in this repo, and therefore is installed at the top level. - run `yarn` to install.
+Note: Prettier formats all relevent code in this repo, and therefore is installed at the top level.
+We also use husky for our precommit hooks.
+Run `yarn` in the top level to install these tools.